eekcoopuw/jobmon/docsource/architecture/deployment_units.rst

 Traefik
 =======
-Traefik (pronounced *tray-fick*) is an open-source edge router Traefik parses the incoming URL and routes the message to the appropriate back-end service.
+Traefik (pronounced *tray-fick*) is an open-source edge router.
+Traefik parses the
+incoming URL and routes the message to the appropriate back-end service.
 It also load-balances across the set of kubernetes instances for a service.
-For example, an incoming series of /server/* routes will be routed between each of the initial 5 jobmon-server pods.
+For example, an incoming series of /server/* routes will be routed between each of the initial five jobmon-server pods.
 However, the load handled by the Jobmon service is not always equal.
 If Kubernetes autoscales as decribed above, then Traefik automatically detects the new containers.
 It will then divert some incoming routes to the newly created containers in order